 For mild cases of impetigo that cover a small area, antibiotic cream is often recommended.
 This usually needs to be applied three or four times a day for seven days.

 Before applying the cream, wash any affected areas of skin with warm, soapy water and try to clean off any crusts that have developed.

-- itchiness in the area where the cream is applied.
+- itchiness in the area where the cream is applied

-Common side effects of oral antibiotics include feeling sick, vomiting and diarrhoea.
+Common side effects of oral antibiotics include:

 Further testing and treatment

-This can help to rule out or confirm other skin conditions that may be responsible for your symptoms and can detect whether you carry one of the types of bacteria responsible for the bacteria inside your nose.
+This can help to rule out or confirm other skin conditions that may be responsible for your symptoms and can detect whether you carry one of the types of bacteria responsible for the infection inside your nose.

 If your doctor thinks you may keep getting impetigo because you naturally have these bacteria inside your nose, they may prescribe you an antiseptic nasal cream to try to clear the bacteria.
-Read more about preventing impetigo.

 ^^ Back to top